hmdat-1706/proactive-scaling-microservices-docs/README.md

 ## 📝 Known Limitations

-- **Single-environment:** No dev/staging separation (lab scope)
 - **No TLS:** `.local` domains use HTTP only (would use cert-manager + Let's Encrypt in production)
-- **No alerting rules:** Prometheus collects metrics but no PrometheusRule CRDs for alerts
 - **No NetworkPolicy:** All pods can communicate freely within the cluster
-- **Fixed AI model:** Production would implement automated model promotion from MLflow
+- **Fake MLOps Loop:** In this lab environment, the Retrain CronJob exists to demonstrate the architecture, but the AI Server uses a frozen model pre-trained on clean synthetic data to guarantee stable load testing.

 ---

-*This project was developed as a Major Project (Đồ án chuyên ngành) focusing on DevOps Engineering practices.*
+*This project was developed as a Major Project (Đồ án chuyên ngành) focusing on modern DevOps Engineering practices.*